BoE Locked Door Keyboard Shortcuts

 Macintosh Version (68k1)

-1. at offset 0x0003, the byte 0x7b must be changed to 0x7f to account for the increased size of the resource in step 2.
+0x0003, the byte0x7bmust be changed to0x7fto account for the increased size of the resource in step 2. - at offset

 Conclusion